Invest | Contribute | Build

 - State concisely and clearly the topic of your post in the subject line.
 This allows members to respond more appropriately to your post and makes it easier for members to search the archives by subject.

 - Only send a message to the entire community when it contains information that everyone can benefit from.

-- Do not send administrative messages, such as "Remove me from the community“.
-Instead, visit the Technical Discipline tab of your SPE.org profile to opt out.
-If you are changing e-mail addresses, you do not need to remove yourself from the community and rejoin under your new e-mail address.
-You can simply update your email address in the Contact Info tab of your SPE.org profile.
+- Do not send administrative messages, such as "remove me from the community“.
+Instead, visit the Technical Discipline section of your SPE.org profile to opt out.
+If you are changing email addresses, you do not need to remove yourself from the community and rejoin under your new email address.
+You can simply update your email address in the Contact Information section of your SPE.org profile.

 - Have FUN!

 - Students and members restricted by sanctions do not have access to technical communities.
-Students can visit the Open Forum or the Student Community.
+Students can visit the Business Management & Leadership Forum or the Student Community.
 For more information on sanctions, visit our website here.